7591yj/fpga-server/README.md

 # fpga-server

-Mini server for controlling FPGA boards through USB.
+Simple web UI setup for controlling FPGA boards over the network through USB.

 ## Introduction

-> Please note that this server configuration was NOT designed to be a public web
-> service.
-> It is highly recommended to use some kind of safety measures to protect the
+> It is a MUST to use some kind of safety measures to protect the
 > server from unauthorized access.
 > Risks that may follow by using this server public are not considered.